Bug report #14981

 I think that since GeoPackage support is 'the way of the future' we should fix this if we can before the release (I would not consider it a new feature).
 In the DB Manager the database connection group is 'Spatialite/GeoPackage' which implies for the user that GeoPackage imports should work.

-#5 Updated by Anita Graser almost 3 years ago
+#5 Updated by Anita Graser about 3 years ago

 Tim Sutton wrote: